Customizing Large Language Models for Business Context: Framework and Experiments: Introduction

 $(ii)$ \textit{In-depth domain knowledge}: The use of LLMs in specific business domains must uphold an exceptionally high level of domain-specific knowledge.
 This is crucial for all contexts to ensure the accuracy and reliability of the information and recommendations provided.
 Moreover, it is particularly critical in high-stake fields, such as healthcare, legal, and education, where insufficient domain knowledge can lead to serious consequences.
 In healthcare, for example, without thorough medical knowledge, AI systems could potentially offer misdiagnoses or suggest inappropriate treatments, severely endangering patient safety.
 Similarly, in the legal domain, insufficient legal knowledge could lead to incorrect conclusions or advice, potentially resulting in serious legal ramifications.
 Thus, maintaining precise and deep domain knowledge is crucial for the effectiveness and trustworthiness of LLMs in these specialized contexts.

-$(iii)$ \textit{Soft skills and core principals of professional roles}: Beyond domain knowledge and conversational pattern alignment, it is crucial for GPT to emulate the soft skills and core principles characteristic of various business domains.
+$(iii)$ \textit{Soft skills and core principles of professional roles}: Beyond domain knowledge and conversational pattern alignment, it is crucial for LLM to emulate the soft skills and core principles characteristic of various business domains.
 This includes non-technical skills, interpersonal competencies, and foundational principles essential for professional excellence.
 This aspect represents distinct competencies separate from the previous two objectives.
 Soft skills and core principles focus on human-centric abilities, while conversational pattern alignment involves adhering to specific communication structures and norms within a particular professional context and in-depth domain knowledge pertains to the technical or specialized knowledge required in a field.
-For example, in the medical field, theory suggests that skills such as professionalism, clear explanations, and emotional support are essential for accurate diagnoses and building trust with patients~\citep{wilkinson2009blueprint,ha2010doctor,markides2011importance,walter2021partnership}.
-These soft skills contribute significantly to a positive healthcare experience and are critical for LLMs to offer a realistic and professional experience in each business domain.
+For example, in the medical field, theory suggests that skills such as professionalism, clear explanations, and emotional support are essential for patient satisfaction and building trust with patients~\citep{wilkinson2009blueprint,ha2010doctor,markides2011importance,walter2021partnership}.
+These soft traits contribute significantly to a positive consumer experience and are critical for LLMs to offer an engaging, satisfactory, and trustworthy experience in each business domain.

 To simultaneously achieve three objectives, we design methodologies to integrate domain-specific theory with Supervised Fine Tuning in LLMs.
 Our approach involves creating a comprehensive SFT dataset, divided into three distinct parts to meet these objectives: $(i)$ A substantial collection of real-world professional conversation records.
 This aids LLMs in learning and mimicking the conversational patterns of actual professionals; $(ii)$ Utilization of domain-specific theories to pinpoint essential soft skills and core principles professionals should embody.
 We leverage this to select exemplary conversation records, enabling LLMs to demonstrate these skills and principles; $(iii)$ A vast array of domain knowledge in the form of question and answer pairs, enhancing the LLMs' ability to maintain a high level of domain-specific knowledge.
 Following dataset construction, we conduct supervised fine-tuning on open-source LLMs using this dataset.
 Our method employs the LoRA (Low-rank Adaptation) fine-tuning strategy, which is widely recognized for its effectiveness~\citep{hu2021lora}.